top of page

 Eden gives space

-to be a human being with interests again —
+to become once more a human being with interests —

-Growing worlds of movement — Eden grows, and possibilities grow with it.
+Growing worlds of movement — Eden becomes larger, and the possibilities grow with it.

 but magical.